Have you heard about Kakapos before? If not, there is good a reason for that – because they are one of the world’s rarest birds.

 You can learn all of their names by heart since there are not so many of them.

-Apart from their names, their family and life history is also being recorded.
+Apart from their names, their family and life history are also being recorded.

 For example, Maggie the Kakapo was the second female captured on Steward Islands.